dnlfrst/fma-audio-retrieval/README.md

 ### Multiple-Samples Query (MSQ)

-As a user, I would like to receive a playlist with songs that are similar to the ones in a playlast that I like.
+As a user, I would like to receive a playlist with songs that are similar to the ones in a playlist that I like.